SighvaturSveinsson/ARverk/README.md

 All of the above (X)

 ### 7. Currently digital objects can only occlude, or block, other digital objects and not real world objects.
-Correct
+Incorrect
-1 / 1 point
+0 / 1 point

 True (X)